rust-lang/rfcs/text/0000-associated-size.md

 # Summary

-Provide the size and alignment of a type as associated constant.
+Provide the size and alignment of a type as associated constants.

 # Motivation